nicklasfrahm-dev/appkit/README.md

 	// This is how you can use a context to pass a logger around. ctx := logging.WithLogger(context.Background(), logger)
 	printLogWithContext(ctx)

-}
+	// This is how you can add fields to the logger in the context. printLogWithContext(logging.WithFields(ctx, zap.String("key", "value"))) }

 // This is how you can pass the logger around.